Adding a named driver to your existing car insurance policy needn’t be confusing.

 Experienced named drivers

-If you’re a young or inexperienced driver, adding someone more experienced to your policy could actually get you a cheaper premium.
+If you’re a young or new driver, adding someone more experienced to your policy could actually get you a cheaper premium.

 This could be a way to keep costs to a minimum when getting your first policy.
 Assuming, of course, the person you’re adding has a good driving record, with as few claims and points as possible.